-At the beginning of the funding cycle, the Global Fund allocates funding to eligible countries for HIV, tuberculosis and malaria programs.
+At the beginning of a funding period, the Global Fund allocates funding to eligible countries for HIV, tuberculosis and malaria programs.
 This funding may also be used to strengthen health systems.

 To access the funding, countries meet eligibility and other requirements outlined on this page.

 Eligibility for Global Fund financing is determined by a country’s income level and disease burden.
 Countries may be eligible for funding for one, two or all three of the diseases.